What we do

 — Composer and Violinist

-Karen Szczech is currently studying at Southern Illinois University Edwardsville where she studies violin performance with Dr. Lenora Anop, Suzuki Pedagogy with Vera McCoy-Sulentic, while also pursuing a degree in Psychology.
+Karen Szczech is a Chicago based violinist that graduated from Southern Illinois University in Edwardsville with a degree in Violin Performance and Psychology and is currently pursuing her Masters Degree in Violin Performance at University of Madison-Wisconsin.
 Prior to her university studies, she attended the Chicago Academy for the Arts high school in Chicago, Illinois studying violin with Ms. Rachel Brown and composition with Jesse Langen.
 As a composer, Karen’s pieces have been premiered by the Grammy Award winning ensemble, Eighth Black Bird in May of 2016 at the Museum of Contemporary Art in Chicago, representing the Kerry James Marshall exhibit.
 She is also in a youth ensemble, Chicago Arts Initiative (CAI) directed by Jesse Langen, who collaborated with Studio MusikFabric in Chicago and Darmstadt, Germany in the International New Music Festival.
 She has also performed in the Ear Taxi New Music Festival in Chicago, Under the Radar Festival in Nebraska, and in the Eastern Music Festival in North Carolina.
 Furthermore, as of today she has written three contemporary operas.

 As a performer, Karen not only brings history to life by performing masterpieces by Bach or Brahms, but she is also very committed to studying and exploring modern music from the 21st century.
 She also has had a great honor to perform in master-classes with exceptional musicians some include instrumentalists from the Chicago Symphony Orchestra and Rachel Barton Pine.
 As a teacher, Karen uses the Suzuki Method to open musical doors for all ages of humans.
 Everyone has the ability to learn, and have talent.
 Not every student that is taught is expected to be an internationally known violinist, the ultimate goal is for the student to appreciate music as the art form that it is and what it means for the whole world.
 Art can be delicate but it can also have extreme power that can change the world for the better.
 That is what I hope for my students, for them to change the world when there comes a time that I won’t be able to.